56kcloud/Training/DockerCon/logging/getting-started.md

 We should see a 404 error about no backends configured.

-Now, we will connect a `whoami` container to the Traefik proxy.
-This whoami container will register itself automatically with the proxy when we pass environment variables to the container.
-This will now route traffic from `0.0.0.0:8080`from the NGINX proxy to our new whoami application.
+Now, we will connect a `whoami` container to the `Traefik` proxy.
+This `whoami` container will register itself automatically with the proxy.
+The `Traefik` proxy routes traffic from `0.0.0.0`from the `Traefik` proxy to our new `whoami` application.

 10. Start the `whoami` container

-    `docker run -d --name test emilevauge/whoami`
+    `docker run -d --name whoami emilevauge/whoami`

     > `Traefik` watches the Docker daemon for any new containers that start.
 When a new container starts it automatically registers it with `Traefik`